Discount Pond Supplies at ThatFishPlace.com

 Maggie and Colin

 In 1998, I bought Maggie and Colin.
 They are named after characters from the TV show Sliders (Quinn and Wade were two goldfish in my 50 gallon tank so those names were used first years ago).
-Information on their pond can be found at my pond descriptions page under 1800 gallon pond.
+Information on their pond can be found at my 1800 gallon pond page.

-Maggie is a metallic orange butterfly koi.
-She has some larger black scales on her back.
-Her fins are not as long as Colins fins.
-She may in fact not be a butterfly koi (or a partial one).
+Maggie was a metallic orange butterfly koi.
+She had some larger black scales on her back.
+Her fins were not as long as Colins fins.
+She may in fact not have been a butterfly koi (or a partial one).
 She had some fin damage early on that may have kept her fins shorter.
 By 1999, Maggie was about a foot long.
-By 2008, she is over 1.5 feet long.
+By 2008, she was over 1.5 feet long.
 Colin is a white butterfly koi with a few small black spots.
 He has longer fins and is more slender so I believe he is male.
 He weighs less than Maggie but is about the same length.

 By 4/4/03, Colin and Maggie grew to about a foot and a half long.
-Neither one has shown any interest in spawning together along with the goldfish or orfe in the shallows.
+Neither one had shown any interest in spawning together along with the goldfish or orfe in the shallows.

 Maggie got stuck in some nylon rope in the pond on 10/8/07.
 You can read about it in the November 2007 pond newsletter under Happenings at Robyn's Pond #3.
-She is okay as of 11/10/07.
-Both koi both seem to be still about 18" long but might be larger.
-It is hard to tell without actually catching them to measure.
+She was okay as of 11/10/07.
+Both koi seemed to be still about 18" long but might be larger.
+It was hard to tell without actually catching them to measure.

 On 5/1/12, I noticed Maggie hanging out in the semi-shallows and near the surface.
 She never did that before.
 The next day, she was doing it more and was very still.
 I was worried it was the end, and, unfortunately, I was right.
 She was dead the morning of 5/3/12.
 I took photos and measurements and examined her.
 She was 26" long and 12 pounds.
 I used the human scale by weighing myself holding a net with her and then without her and subtracting.
 She had about three small Aeromonas-type lesions on her, some minor fin rot on her caudal fin, and one large scale was missing.
 She was a Doitsu so she only had a dozen scales or so on her entire body.
 None of those things was fatal.
 From her vent, there was swelling, protrusion, and blood.
 I surmised that she died of a long-term internal bacterial infection.
 I do not normally bury dead pond fish and considered burying her but it would have been a lot of work.
 So, I put her at the back of the property so that, in death, she could feed various animals such as cats, foxes, raccoons, maggots, and even provide "chew toys" for the squirrels who chew on bones to wear down their teeth.
 I have many times heard a strange noise only to find a squirrel chewing on a deer bone or a box turtle shell.
 On 5/5/12, I went back to look at the body, and it was still there.
 Some animal(s) had eaten her vent area out.
 Inside, I could see a few cups of roe.
 I saw no signs of tumors.
 I know for sure that she was female.
 Since I have never seen a baby koi, I am wondering if maybe I am wrong about Colin.
 If Colin is female, that would explain the lack of fry and also could explain Maggie's death.
 She could have died at least partially from egg binding.
 She was always grossly fat, much more than svelte Colin.
 I had Maggie for 14 years so she was probably 15 years old.